rjkiv/ppc750cl/README.md

 ### Safety & Correctness

-- This project does not use `unsafe` Rust code outside of testing utils.
 - The disassembler has been fuzzed over all ~4.29 billion possible instructions (via `ppc750cl-fuzz`).
 - It is safe to run the disassembler over untrusted byte arrays.
 - However, no guarantees on correctness are made (yet).
 Expect bugs.